 After seeing some photos a while ago showing part of the ornate interior of Morecambe’s Winter Gardens theatre I decided I just had to see this place for myself so during my 2-week staycation in September I booked a place on a ‘behind the scenes’ guided tour; unfortunately dogs weren’t allowed on the tour so this was one occasion when I had to leave Poppie at home.

 As a later extension to the existing Winter Gardens complex the Victoria Pavilion Concert Hall and Variety Theatre was built at a cost of nearly £100,000, opening its doors to the public in July 1897.
 It was designed by Mangnall & Littlewood of Manchester, with noted theatre architect Frank Matcham as consultant.
-Interiors were by Dean and Co and the tiling which covered the walls and ceiling of the lavish foyer was by Burmantoft of Leeds.
-With its audience capacity of 2,500 the theatre was one of the largest concert halls in the North West and quickly became known as the Albert Hall of the North; over the years it was the home of the internationally renowned Morecambe Music Festival and played host to Sir Edward Elgar, the Halle Orchestra and many other well known performers from variety, music and theatre.
+Interiors were by Dean and Co and the tiling in the lavish foyer and stairwells was by Burmantoft of Leeds with the ceramic modelling attributed to Spruce, one of the finest ceramic modellers of the late Victorian period.
+With its audience capacity of 2,500 and a stage larger than any of its London contemporaries the theatre was one of the largest concert halls in the North West and quickly became known as the Albert Hall of the North.
+Over the years it was the home of the internationally renowned Morecambe Music Festival and played host to Sir Edward Elgar, the Halle Orchestra and many other well known performers from variety, music and theatre.